appsmithorg/appsmith-docs/website/docs/reference/widgets/code-scanner.md

 #### onCodeDetected

 When a valid barcode or QR code is detected, this event triggers an action.
 The Appsmith framework allows triggering actions for widget events and inside JS Objects.
-Let’s take an example to understand how the onCodeDetected event works.
+Lets take an example to understand how the ```onCodeDetected``` event works.

 In this example, the code response would be displayed using the [Modal widget](./modal.md).